-The residencies will be based in creative organisations across the country, leading in arts, literature, sculpture, and music.
-The organisations hosting participants for the project are: Cove Park, Moniack Mhor, Hospitalfield, North Lands Creative, and Edinburgh Sculpture Workshop.
+The residencies were based in creative organisations across the country, leading in arts, literature, sculpture, and music.
+The organisations hosting participants for the project were: Cove Park, Moniack Mhor, Hospitalfield, and Edinburgh Sculpture Workshop.

-Each residency has been designed to provide valuable time and thinking-space allowing participants to develop their work, take advantage of facilities, workshops, events, and to link-up with Scottish-based creatives to build lasting connections across the creative sector in the UK.
+Each residency was designed to provide valuable time and thinking-space allowing participants to develop their work, take advantage of facilities, workshops, events, and to link-up with Scottish-based creatives to build lasting connections across the creative sector in the UK.